PostHog/posthog.com/contents/founders/how-to-buy-enterprise-software.md

 At this point, you either have a problem and you start looking for software solutions _or_ you already know which software you want to use because you’ve used it before.
 These are the questions you need to answer:

 1. _Does this problem just affect me?
 My team?
 The whole company?_ If it just affects you, you should probably bail now because you’re unlikely to build a business case internally.
 Your sweet spot is something that affects your team - you’ll be able to convince the business to buy it, yet keep control of the process.
 If it affects multiple teams, be careful – you may not be able to get internal traction at all, or you can kick the process off but be prepared for it to be taken out of your hands.

-2. _How am I going to convince someone to give me the budget?_ In 2024, large companies define budgets for software projects based on their impact on business metrics like revenue, cost savings through efficiency, productivity increase, risk reduction, etc.

-You won’t win if you just say ‘this is cool’ (unless you are super senior).
+2. _How am I going to convince someone to give me the budget?_ In 2024, large companies define budgets for software projects based on their impact on business metrics like revenue, cost savings through efficiency, productivity increase, risk reduction, etc. You won’t win if you just say ‘this is cool’ (unless you are super senior).
 Don’t put tons of effort in now, but you need a sense check.
-Can you point directly to a metric that you can impact for the business?
 Not sure what your company cares about?
 Read your 10-K or annual report, or look at recent internal comms from your exec team, then tie your problem back.
-Spoiler alert: your salesperson will help you make this really strong later.
+Your salesperson will help you make this really strong later.

 3. _What did it look like the last time our company bought a new tool?_ What went wrong?
 Do people still use it?
 Who drove the process?
 Who signed off?
 It’s worth doing a bit of digging here first, as large companies have largely repeatable processes around this stuff.
 This may seem too early, but will save you a lot of headaches later on.